QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @show +(100, "100")
     @show 100 + "100";  # equivalent

 ..
-If we write a function that can handle either floating point or integer arguments and then call it with floating point arguments, a specialized method for applying our function to floats will be constructed and stored in memory
+If we write a function that can handle either floating point or integer arguments and then call it with floating point arguments, a specialized method for applying our function to floats will be constructed and stored in memory.
 ..
-.. * Inside the method, operations such as addition, multiplication, etc. will be specialized to their floating point versions
+.. * Inside the method, operations such as addition, multiplication, etc. will be specialized to their floating point versions.
 ..
 ..
 If we next call it with integer arguments, the process will be repeated but now
-.. specialized to integers
+.. specialized to integers.
 ..
-.. * Inside the method, operations such as addition, multiplication, etc. will be specialized to their integer versions ..
+.. * Inside the method, operations such as addition, multiplication, etc. will be specialized to their integer versions.
 ..
 ..
-Subsequent calls will be routed automatically to the most appropriate method

 ..
+Subsequent calls will be routed automatically to the most appropriate method.

+..
 Comments on Efficiency
 .. ------------------------
 ..
 ..
 ..
-We'll see how this enables Julia to easily generate highly efficient machine code in :doc:`later on <need_for_speed>`
+We'll see how this enables Julia to easily generate highly efficient machine code in :doc:`later on <need_for_speed>`.

 Understanding the Compilation Process
 ---------------------------------------

-We can now be a little bit clearer about what happens when you call a function on given types
+We can now be a little bit clearer about what happens when you call a function on given types.

-Suppose we execute the function call ``f(a, b)`` where ``a`` and ``b`` are of concrete types ``S`` and ``T`` respectively
+Suppose we execute the function call ``f(a, b)`` where ``a`` and ``b`` are of concrete types ``S`` and ``T`` respectively.

-The Julia interpreter first queries the types of ``a`` and ``b`` to obtain the tuple ``(S, T)``
+The Julia interpreter first queries the types of ``a`` and ``b`` to obtain the tuple ``(S, T)``.

-It then parses the list of methods belonging to ``f``, searching for a match
+It then parses the list of methods belonging to ``f``, searching for a match.

-If it finds a method matching ``(S, T)`` it calls that method
+If it finds a method matching ``(S, T)`` it calls that method.

-If not, it looks to see whether the pair ``(S, T)`` matches any method defined for *immediate parent types*
+If not, it looks to see whether the pair ``(S, T)`` matches any method defined for *immediate parent types*.

 For example, if ``S`` is ``Float64`` and ``T`` is ``ComplexF32`` then the immediate parents are ``AbstractFloat`` and ``Number`` respectively